 - Short résumé and/or list of special skills (required of MFA; optional for BFA).

-- Include a brief one- or two-sentence synopsis of the film/video work submitted.
+- Include a brief one- or two-sentence synopsis of each film/video work submitted.

-- Be sure to clearly label all your materials with your name and include them with your portfolio.
-Type all written material.
+- Clearly label all your written materials with your name and upload them with both your online application and your online portfolio.

 Please use our online portfolio system to upload your portfolio with digital files.
 The system allows you to create a corresponding inventory of work.
 List for each uploaded file the following information: title, date, medium, dimensions and notes.
 You may upload still images or video works.
 Sequence the works according to your priority in viewing.